Newmarket Air Raid Shelter: History

 The Brisbane City Council built the concrete shelter at Newmarket as an air raid shelter in 1942.

-On 7 December 1941, the United States of America entered World War II following the bombing of the American fleet at Pearl Harbour in Hawaii by Japanese carrier-borne aircraft.
+On 7 December 1941, the United States of America entered World War II following the bombing of the American fleet at Pearl Harbor in Hawaii by Japanese carrier-borne aircraft.
 England and its Commonwealth had been at war with Germany since September 1939, but now the war was truly global.
 The Japanese first bombed Darwin on 19 February 1942 and 14,000 Australians were taken prisoner following the fall of Singapore.
 Plans to defend Australia from an anticipated Japanese invasion and to use Queensland as a support base for the conduct of the Pacific war were implemented quickly.
 Australian and American personnel poured into Queensland and urgently required a wide range of new buildings and facilities.

 The population of Brisbane swelled dramatically.
 As it was the major city in Queensland, and the most northerly major population centre in Australia, military planning headquarters were set up in Brisbane, as were a number of important maintenance, communication, and supply facilities.
 General Douglas MacArthur, Commander in Chief of the Allied Forces, Southwest Pacific, was based in the AMP building at the corner of Queen Street and Edward Street in Brisbane, and General Sir Thomas Blamey, Commander in Chief of the Australian Forces, used the recently constructed University of Queensland buildings at St Lucia.
 Brisbane was obviously a strategic target for bombing, and rapid action had to be taken to protect the population in the event of air raids.

 The demand on materials, services and labour was enormous and military projects took precedence in their allocation.
 Heavy Anti-Aircraft batteries were built at Victoria Park, Hendra, Pinkenba, Fort Lytton, Hemmant and Balmoral, and coastal artillery batteries were established on Bribie and Moreton Islands.
 Before the war, Queensland had a small population and no heavy manufacturing industries.
 To help overcome these problems, some buildings were prefabricated and standard designs for many structures were used.
 Designs took into account the scarcity of skilled labour and of some materials.